shree6791/mentraflow-frontend/docs/GOOGLE_OAUTH_SETUP.md

 ## Testing

-1. Start your development server: `npm start`
+1. Start your development server: `npm run dev`
 2. Go to the login page
 3. Click the Google sign-in button
 4. You should see the Google sign-in popup